botpress/botpress/docs/modules/config.md

 The configuration is persisted in the database.
 In fact, it is persisted using the built-in Key-Value store.

-## Can I overwrite the configuration at run time? / Can I use environement variables to set configuration? <a class="toc" id="toc-can-i-overwrite-the-configuration-at-run-time-can-i-use-environement-variables-to-set-configuration" href="#toc-can-i-overwrite-the-configuration-at-run-time-can-i-use-environement-variables-to-set-configuration"></a>
+## Can I overwrite the configuration at run time? / Can I use environment variables to set configuration? <a class="toc" id="toc-can-i-overwrite-the-configuration-at-run-time-can-i-use-environement-variables-to-set-configuration" href="#toc-can-i-overwrite-the-configuration-at-run-time-can-i-use-environement-variables-to-set-configuration"></a>

 You may overwrite the configuration or provide default values from environement variables.
 To do so, simply assign a value to the `env` property of the configuration key.
 In the example above, `accessToken` can be overwritten by the `WIT_TOKEN` environement variable.